-TIDE LEVELS:

-IG BEACH LEVEL

-ATE SAND TO PLACE TOP

-HWSS 0.92 MHWS 0.61

-MSL 0.05

-MLWS -0.51 ISLW -0.74

-CH1_P Casey Beach Seawall Location(s): Caseys Beach • Description n works at Caseys Beach will be replaced to protect Beach Road and reduce access impacts from wave overtopping during storm events.
-Council.
-Modification of the osed seawall design for Caseys that has been developed and approved by existing design would be required to ensure the proposed seawall design under future sea level rise scenarios.
-Costs Capital Cost: \$7,900,000.
-Mai ntenance Costs: 1% of capital costs over life of structure Timing These works will be complete d in yeas 2 to 4 of the CMP 10 Year Business Plan.
-Design shown in the image below (Aurecon, 2019) will provide adequate protection t impacted by coastal erosion and is adequately designed to withstand possible modification to the s wall directly behind the struct wave overtopping a modification of the seawall design will be required.
-A seawall design is presented in the image below and incorporates a vertical cture crest (shown in blue).
-Modifications to the proposed seawall design iled design, including physical modelling if deemed required.
-Further details ad in conjunction with seawall crest raising may be desirable to ensure ertopped volume of water.
-Such works would need to consider access and along Beach Road.
-3.50m
+CH1_P Casey Beach Seawall ------- ----------------------------

+Location(s): Caseys Beach

+The existing coastal protection works at Caseys Beach will be replaced to protect Beach Road and reduce the likelihood of damage and access impacts from wave overtopping during storm events.

+There currently exists a proposed seawall design for Caseys that has been developed and approved by Council.
+Modification of the existing design would be required to ensure the proposed seawall design meets overtopping estimates under future sea level rise scenarios.

+Capital Cost: \$7,900,000.
+Maintenance Costs: 1% of capital costs over life of structure

+These works will be completed in yeas 2 to 4 of the CMP 10 Year Business Plan.

+The proposed seawall design shown in the image below (Aurecon, 2019) will provide adequate protection to ensure Beach Road is not impacted by coastal erosion and is adequately designed to withstand extreme coastal conditions.

+To manage the risk of future wave overtopping a modification of the seawall design will be required.
+A possible modification to the seawall design is presented in the image below and incorporates a vertical wall directly behind the structure crest (shown in blue).
+Modifications to the proposed seawall design would need to subject to detailed design, including physical modelling if deemed required.
+Further details can be found in Appendix E.

+Reprofiling/raising of the road in conjunction with seawall crest raising may be desirable to ensure adequate drainage of the overtopped volume of water.
+Such works would need to consider access and drainage of private property along Beach Road.